kenya school.jpg

 Funding for the rest of the expenses has been provided by other sponsors.
 However, funds from them are running out so we are having to make further changes.
 Our Sudanese friends in and around Kitale will have to return to their country of birth earlier than planned, and many will continue their education there which is cheaper but less extensive.
 We have now purchased some land in Juba in South Sudan to use as a base for the refugees when they return to their own country which James and Debra have already done.

 I went to Kenya in August 2022 this time with Karen, Carolyn and Jake.
 We spent a few days working with Sister Vicky in and around Nakuru where we provided some teaching and clinical support for her and those who work for her.
 Meanwhile, we also worked with the local orphanage to provide drama and art classes.
 We then repeated the same approach in Kitale where we worked with the South Sudanese refugees under Gabriel’s supervision.
 We have planned ahead for the repatriation of the Hope House residents back to their own country when they complete their education in Kenya.
 The land we bought there for the Charity has been used as a base to build a large Primary School for the local children.
 This was built during 2023 and now has 5 classrooms, with a teacher for each class of 30 pupils on site.
 The Hope House graduates will invest their educational attainments into the local economy which needs their newly acquired skills and education to help the young country realise its potential through education and leadership roles.
 We have agreed to fund the school through the first year until fees start to match expenses.
-In the interim,we continue to fund and support the remaining refugee children at Hope House for their food, accomodation and educational needs.
+In the interim, we continue to fund and support the remaining refugee children at Hope House for their food, accommodation and educational needs.

 We also support initiatives in Nakuru, where our friend Sister Vicky runs a large school and a small hospital, both of which we have volunteered in.
 She also has an experimental farm at Momoi, where we have also helped.
 In summer 2022, I did an impromptu clinic there at her request one Sunday and saw 124 patients: a record number of consultations in one day for me!
 We also support a local charity called Armani Childrens Home where orphans are housed and educated - my family and I spent a day with them in 2022 and continue to stay in touch and offer financial and social support there.